 It is recommended to always use an authentication mechanism in addition to encrypting the messages.
-Popular choices are Message Authentication Codes like HMAC-SHA1 see Section 5.4 [Keyed hash functions], page 21, or digital signatures like RSA.
+Popular choices are Message Authentication Codes like HMAC-SHA1 (see Section 6.4 [Keyed hash functions], page 34), or digital signatures like RSA.

 Some ciphers have so called "weak keys", keys that results in undesirable structure after the key setup processing, and should be avoided.
-In Nettle, the presence of weak keys for a cipher mean that the key setup function can fail, so you have to check its return value.
-In addition, the context struct has a field status, that is set to a non-zero value if key setup fails.
-When possible, avoid algorithm that have weak keys.
+In Nettle, most key setup functions have no return value, but for ciphers with weak keys, the return value indicates whether or not the given key is weak.
+For good keys, key setup returns 1, and for weak keys, it returns 0.
+When possible, avoid algorithms that have weak keys.
 There are several good ciphers that don't have any weak keys.

 To encrypt a message, you first initialize a cipher context for encryption or decryption with a particular key.
 You then use the context to process plaintext or ciphertext messages.
-The initialization is known as called key setup.
+The initialization is known as key setup.
 With Nettle, it is recommended to use each context struct for only one direction, even if some of the ciphers use a single key setup function that can be used for both encryption and decryption.

-5.2.1 AES
+6.2.1 AES

-AES is a quite new block cipher, specified by NIST as a replacement for the older DES standard.
+AES is a block cipher, specified by NIST as a replacement for the older DES standard.
 The standard is the result of a competition between cipher designers.
 The winning design, also known as RIJNDAEL, was constructed by Joan Daemen and Vincent Rijnmen.